Asymptotically Stable Optimal Multi-rate Rigid Body Attitude Estimation based on Lagrange-d'Alembert Principle: Discrete-time optimal attitude estimator based on Lagrange-d'Alembert's principle

 Consider attitude state estimation in discrete-time in the presence of multirate measurements with noise and initial state estimate errors.
 Applying the discrete-time Lagrange-d’Alembert principle \cite{marsden2001discrete} from variational mechanics to the action functional $\mathfrak{s}_d(\mathscr{L}(\hat{R}_i,\Tilde{U}_i^m,\omega_i,\omega_{i+1}))$ given by \eqref{eq:21}, in the presence of a dissipation term on $\omega_i = \Omega_i^m - \hat{\Omega}_i $, leads to the following attitude and angular velocity filtering scheme.

-\begin{proposition} Consider the time-interval $[t_0,T]$.
-We have the multi-rate measurement model for rigid body attitude determination with angular velocity available after each time interval $h>0$ denoted as, $\Omega^m_0,\Omega^m_1,\dots,\Omega^m_N$ and inertial vector measurements in the body-fixed frame being available after time interval $nh, n \in \mathbb{N}$ denoted as, $U^m_0,U^m_n,U^m_{2n},\ldots$.
-Further, let the propagated inertial vector denoted by, $\Tilde{U}^m_i$ be modeled by \eqref{eq:15}.
-Let the $W_i$ be chosen such that $K_i = E_iW_iE_i\T$ satisfies eigen decomposition condition \eqref{eq:10} of \Cref{lemma:1}.
-Also, let $\tau_{D_i} \in \mathbb{R}^3$ denote the value of the dissipation torque at the time instant $t_i$.
+\begin{proposition} Consider the time-interval $[t_0,T]$. {Consider the multi-rate measurement models from Section \ref{sec:3} such that we have values $\Omega^m_i$ and $\Tilde{U}^m_i$ for all the discrete-time instants $t_i, \; i \in \{0,1,\ldots,N\}$ in the time interval $[t_0, T]$.} Let the $W_i$ be chosen such that $K_i = E_iW_iE_i\T$ satisfies eigen decomposition condition \eqref{eq:10} of lemma \ref{lemma:1}.
+Also, let $\tau_{D_i} \in \bR^3$ denote the value of the dissipation torque at the time instant $t_i$.
 A discrete-time optimal filter obtained by applying the discrete-time Lagrange-d’Alembert principle would be as follows: